axr/website-data/pages/resources/tutorials/the-basics/content.md

 Therefore, we can conclude that what we are seeing is actually not gray, but black (`#000`), with the value `3` for transparency.

-Finally, the border:
+Finally, the stroke:

-	border: @{
+	stroke: @{
 		size: 1;
 		color: #7;
 	};

 See the `@` there?
 It indicates that what we are using is an HSS object.
-In this case, we have omitted the object type, because we are using the default type for the border property, which is `@lineBorder` (FIXME).
+In this case, we have omitted the object type, because we are using the default type for the stroke property, which is `@stroke`.
 Therefore, the following would be absolutely equivalent:

-	border: @lineBorder {
+	stroke: @stroke {
 		size: 1;
 		color: #7;
 	};

 But since it's quite redundant, and the default type fits our needs, we just skip it.
-Inside of the block, we are defining the border to be 1 unit wide and of dark gray color.
+Inside of the block, we are defining the stroke to be 1 unit wide and of dark gray color.

 Experiment a bit with the properties we have learned in this section until you